dohyun-ko/Dohyun-Ko/README.md

 # Dohyun Ko | 고도현

 ## 🧶 Introduction
 Welcome in!
-I'm Dohyun Ko, a third-year frontend developer passionate about writing maintainable code and taking on new challenges.
-With experience in frontend, backend, infrastructure, and AI, I've honed my skills at a startup and during an internship at an AI research lab.
-Currently, I'm spending the summer session at UC Berkeley, continuously striving to embrace various challenges and take the road not taken.
+I'm Dohyun Ko.
+I worked at a startup for two years, taking the lead on various tasks across front-end, back-end, app development, automation, and machine learning.
+Afterward, I worked in an AI research lab where I developed data collection tools and wrote a paper on UX.
+Since I have often worked in environments with a shortage of developers, I always prioritize productivity and ease of maintenance.
+I aim to enhance productivity by creating monorepos and libraries, and I strive to write code that is easy for others to understand using atomic patterns and Storybook.

 For more information, refer to my website: [dohyun.is-a.dev](https://dohyun.is-a.dev)

-Feel free to reach out to me if you want to collaborate on a project or just chat about technology and development!
+Feel free to contact me if you want to collaborate on a project or chat about technology and development!

 ### 🌱 Current Interests
 Here are some topics and technologies I'm currently interested in: